ableinc/krystal/README.md

 Interacting with Krystal starts with: <i>"Hey Krystal" or "Krystal"</i><br>
 Accepted commands:
 <br>
+1) "Open [application]" (i.e. "Open Safari")<br>
+2) "Search for [your hearts desire]" (i.e. "Search Google for how to make the world's best sandwich")<br>
-1) What is your name?<br>
+1) "What is your name?"<br>
-2) Who is Barack Obama?<br>
+2) "Who is Barack Obama?"<br>
-3) Who is that?
+3) "Who is that?"
 (This uses face recognition to detect who's in front of the camera - Training required)<br>
-4) What is that?
+4) "What is that?"
 (This uses object detection to detect what object is in front of the camera - No training required)<br>
 # Training
-Tensorflow 1.5 is required for Krystal.
+Tensorflow is required for Krystal.
 To train Krystal on faces close to your heart create a folder with the name of the face within the "train" directory (Model > Train > "persons name" folder) and run the 'facerectrain.py' script.
 Then she will be ready to use out of the box.
 Please use clear images, no filters or facial effect...yes, no duck lips.
 <br>